ggurbet/casperfyre-backend/README.md

 ## Setup

+We generally would use the latest version of Ubuntu for testing installs.
+Example hosting server: AWS ec2 t2 medium with at least 10Gb SSD.
 Before doing anything else, make sure you're up to date.

 ```bash
 sudo apt-get update
 ```

-### Software

-We generally would use the latest version of Ubuntu for testing installs.
-Example hosting server: AWS ec2 t2 medium with at least 10Gb SSD.
-Setup the repo according to our VHOST path using the instruction below.
-Note, the actual VHOST path in this case would be set to **/var/www/casperfyre-api/public**

 ### Database